Deliberate Practice: Unlocking Student PotentialSixth form students in bottle green cardigans and grey trousers collaborating in a modern study space.

 How Can Teachers Break Down Skills for Deliberate Practice?

-Skill breakdown helps with deliberate practice, say researchers.
+Skill breakdown for deliberate practice is the process of isolating component parts and teaching them in a carefully sequenced order.
 Teachers should spot key parts of skills, then plan learning.
 In maths, algebraic problems include spotting patterns and manipulating equations.
 Instead of full equations, focus learners on combining like terms first.
 Next, introduce balancing.
 This lets learners master skills before mixing them.
 (Ericsson et al., 1993; Kirschner, 2009; Sweller, 1988).

 Skill breakdown needs spotting errors and planning lessons.
 Reactants, equations, and energy show photosynthesis (Anderson & Krathwohl, 2001).
 Teachers give focused feedback, not vague notes, for clarity.
 Learners see learning gaps and fix them (Bloom, 1956; Wiggins & McTighe, 2005).